What Is The Relationship Between Cellular Respiration And Photosynthesis

 Ecological Implications of the Photosynthesis-Respiration Interplay

-The intricate dance between photosynthesis and cellular respiration is not just a biochemical phenomenon; it has profound ecological consequences:
+The nuanced dance between photosynthesis and cellular respiration is not just a biochemical phenomenon; it has profound ecological consequences:

 • Maintaining atmospheric composition: The balance between photosynthesis and respiration helps regulate the levels of oxygen and carbon dioxide in the atmosphere, critical for the survival of most life forms.